Photo-art by Steve Wing

 She shrugged.
 "Do I look like one?" she asked him, and smiled to ease the growing tension.

 The wind whistled through some cracks of the window.
 The room was cold.
 Chinelo pulled the light blanket over her head.
 It smelt of Omo detergent.
 Not unwholesome altogether.
 She couldn't sleep any more.
 Having adapted her eyes to the grey of the morning, she dug out her wrist watch from under her pillow.
-Fifteen minutes after six a.m.
+6:15 AM.
 She lay supine, staring at the blurred whitewashed ceiling.

 The day's event would be the crown of the conference.
 She'd read her poems, one of which talked about how to cook goat-meat Jollof Rice with spices from different parts of Nigeria.
 A faint smile touched her lips at the thought of how funny the poem would sound.
 To reassure herself about the day's schedule of events, she reached out for the conference brochure on the side table, skimmed through the program.
 4:00 PM.
 Conference Plenary Speech: Wole Soyinka, Nobel Laureate.
 "The Anguish of Ogun and the Ethical Clarion Call."